 A numbered pass issued to researchers to facilitate access to reading rooms.
 Researchers' details are linked to this number, thereby making it possible to create an audit trail and see which records are being used by whom.
 By signing a reader's ticket the researcher agrees to abide by reading room rules.

 A room or area set aside for the supervised consultation of archives by researchers.
 In the National Archives there are both public and official reading rooms.
 Also known as search rooms in other archival institutions.

-RecordSearch is a database which contains information about:
+RecordSearch is an online computer database (www.naa.gov.au/the_collection/ recordsearch) that contains information about:

 A microfilm or other copy of a record or series made for reference use.
 The reasons for this may be to enable several copies to be available in different locations or to protect the original copy from damage.